molssi-seamm/molssi-seamm.github.io/_sources/html/developers/2020/general_improvements.rst.txt

 Tasks:
 ------
-1. Develop an **Input** plugin to provide both a GUI for setting variables as well as commandline argument definitions.
+1. Develop an **Input** :term:`plug-in` to provide both a GUI for setting variables as well as commandline argument definitions.
 #.
 Serialization of the execution state within an executing
    flowchart.
-The "execution state" is the collection of variables created by and used by the plugins in the flowchart.
+The "execution state" is the collection of variables created by and used by the plug-ins in the flowchart.
 This includes the molecular system object, which is stored in a global variable in the execution state.
 #.
-Restart in flowcharts, at the granularity of the plugins.
+Restart in flowcharts, at the granularity of the plug-ins.
 This
-   requires storing the execution state between executing plugins, along with the location in the flowchart.
+   requires storing the execution state between executing plug-ins, along with the location in the flowchart.

 Results and Discussion